Custom software & automations · built & owned

 How long does it take?+

-You see a working first version in around two weeks.
+You get a working MVP in about a week.
 A full build is usually three to five weeks, depending on scope.
 Not the four to six months a dev shop quotes, because there is no agency layer slowing things down.

 Do I really own it?+